kkrruumm/void-install-script/README.md

 --With efistup setup, encryption will encrypt / using luks2 --With grub setup, encryption will encrypt both /boot and / using luks1

--Option to pre-install and pre-configure the following;
+-Option to pre-install and pre-configure the following:
 --Graphics drivers (amd, nvidia, intel, nvidia-nouveau, none) --Networking (dhcpcd, NetworkManager, none)
 --Audio server (pipewire, pulseaudio, none)